zhlcbri/PlagiarismDetection/README.md

 ```
 100%
 ```

-Sample test cases can be found in PlagiarismDetectorTest\bin\Debug\netcoreapp2.0\Data.

 ## Running the program on Windows

 Double-click on PlagiarismDetection\PlagiarismDetector.exe, and input commands in the format indicated above.